 Reduces Strain on the Hand, Wrist and Arm

-- Trackballs effectively counter any tendency the user might have to grip the pointing device too hard.
+- Trackballs effectively counter any tendency there may be to grip the pointing device too hard.
 This often inadvertent static grip can cause pain and injury to the muscles and soft tissues in the back of the hand and in the wrist and forearm.
-The MX Ergo Wireless Trackballs, by requiring a simple spinning motion accomplished with the thumb, largely eliminates static grip.
+The MX Ergo Wireless Trackball, by requiring a simple spinning motion accomplished with the thumb, largely eliminates static grip.
 Learn More About Static Grip Force.

-- The MX Ergo Wireless Trackballs features a contoured shape which provides a natural, relaxing support for the hand.
+- The MX Ergo Wireless Trackball features a contoured shape which provides a natural, relaxing support for the hand.

 Reduces Reach for Buttons

-- The MX Ergo Wireless Trackballs position the left and right buttons as well as the scroll wheel for natural access by the fingers used on a traditional mouse.
-The fingers are actually able to relax against the buttons, assisting users in avoiding the development of Trigger Finger.
+- The MX Ergo Wireless Trackball positions the left and right buttons as well as the scroll wheel for natural access by the fingers used on a traditional mouse.
+The fingers are actually able to relax against the buttons, assisting in avoiding the development of Trigger Finger.
 Software to customize the button functions is available from Logitech.

 Learn more about Trigger Finger.